Merkoba/Hue/configuration.md

 "settings_default_show_link_previews"
 >Whether links get a preview on the chat area by default.

-"settings_default_show_input_placeholder
->Whether the input placeholder is enabled by default.

 "settings_default_theme_mode
 >Whether it uses the room theme or a custom theme by default.